-He stated that morale of his personnel was high despite some contracting the disease in the line of duty.
+He stated that morale of his personnel is high despite some of them contracting the disease in the line of duty.

 Central Regional Manager, Zoomlion Ghana Limited, Ernest Osei, disclosed that his outfit has deployed about 150 spraying guns, boomers, and solo spraying machines to undertake the exercise.

-According to him, the exercise will last for five days.
+According to him, the exercise started from the regional headquarters and then to the Bakado Police Station, will last for five days.